 The park also has numerous historic sites which are best explored along the self-guided Heritage walk.
 Plan ahead by picking up a brochure from the park office in Lindfield during the week.

 3. Watch the Wildlife

 Wherever you are in Lane Cove National Park, you’ll definitely be greeted by the curious sounds and sights of the park’s natives.
 Keep your eyes peeled for the shy brown antechinus (pictured above)!
 Catch kookaburras and colourful lorikeets flitting between the trees, the Eastern water dragon slithering about the river, brush turkeys darting about or swamp wallabies lurking by the bush.
 There’s no end to the amazing wildlife and flora the kids can discover.
 Be sure to bring along binoculars for birdwatching in Lane Cove National Park.

 4. Family Camping or Glamping

 Lane Cove National Park is rated one of our favourite family camping spots, especially for beginners.
 You have a choice of the caravan park, cabins or luxurious nature glamping at Tandara.
 Located near Lane Cove National Park, it's a great place for glamping and a romantic weekend getaway.
-The caravan park campgrounds in itself are incredibly well-equipped with a camp kitchen, recreation room, laundry, and electric barbecues, a shaded swimming pool for cooling off when the weather is hot and a smaller paddling pool for smaller guests.
+The caravan park campground in itself is incredibly well-equipped with a camp kitchen, recreation room, laundry, and electric barbecues, a shaded swimming pool for cooling off when the weather is hot and a smaller paddling pool for smaller guests.
 What more could you ask for!

 The Pennant Hills and West Pymble Fire Trail is a familiar cycling track for the more adventurous and veteran family cyclers.
 Otherwise, Blackman Park in Lane Cove West has lovely paved paths perfect for little cyclists, or most of the picnic spots have plenty of space.